The Smoking Gun

 The sieve (a circle with three vertical or diagonal crosshatches) is clearly INCORRECTLY DRAWN.
 This cartouche even contradicts the cartouches found earlier in Lady Arbuthnot's Chamber!

 Some people may think this incorrectly drawn sieve is insignificant, but I believe it is very significant.
-During Pharaonic times, the Pharaoh's name (the King of Egypt) would never be misspelled like this.
+During Pharaonic times, the Pharaoh's name (the King of Egypt !) would never be misspelled like this.

 Figure 3